ParanoyaFobios/test_task/README.md

-Amazon Web Scraping with Selenium and Django
+Amazon Web Scraping with Selenium and Django.

 This Python script allows you to scrape product information from Amazon product pages using Selenium.
 The scraped data is then saved to Django’s basic SQLite database.

 Prerequisites

 Before running the script, make sure you have the following installed:
 •	Python (version 3.x)
 •	Chrome WebDriver (ensure it matches your Chrome browser version) You'll also need to install the required Python packages listed in the requirements.txt file.

 Installation

 1. Clone this repository to your local machine: git clone https://github.com/ParanoyaFobios/test_task Install the required Python packages: